glacials/cins548/README.md

 # cins548

 ## To Do
+1. Check for XSS vulnerabilities etc.
-1. Create the ability to reset passwords via challenge question.
+2. DONE---Create the ability to reset passwords via challenge question.
-2. DONE---Give users the ability to update and change ALL of their private information.
+3. DONE---Give users the ability to update and change ALL of their private information.
-3. DONE---Give admins the ability to edit all information that belongs to registered users.
+4. DONE---Give admins the ability to edit all information that belongs to registered users.

 ## db.sql
 MOST sample accounts in this database dump contain the password 'password'.